 I am located in Texas and heartworm preventative is required to be provided by the dog's owner while he is in my possession.
 Prior to coming for board and train, your dog should be up to date on all vaccinations, including Rabies, and proof is required upon the dog's arrival here.
 Flea and tick preventative should also be provided by the owner.
 Dogs do not need to be spayed or neutered.

 If your dog is on a special diet, you will be asked to provide food.
 I rotate dogs foods often, currently I'm feeding Muenster Milling Perfect Balance 30/20.
-I also rotate through Purina, or Victor brands periodically.
+I also rotate through Purina, Victor, or SportDog Food brands periodically.

 My Training Methods